Xiangping: Han dynasty and Three Kingdoms

-During both the Western and Eastern Han Dynasties, the Qin's Liaodong Commandary was retained, but the most important matters of governance of the Northeast were handled at the Four Commanderies of Han.
+During both the Western and Eastern Han Dynasties, the Qin's Liaodong Commandery was retained, but the most important matters of governance of the Northeast were handled at the Four Commanderies of Han.
 For example, the Han vassal state of Buyeo was initially placed under the jurisdiction of the Xuantu Commandery, but the king of Buyeo during the reign of Emperor Xian of Han requested to change the jurisdiction of Buyeo under the Liaodong Commandery instead.

-In the chaos of the late Eastern Han Dynasty and early Three Kingdoms period, Liaodong Commandary prospered, due to its location far from the warlordism and warfare going on in China, and many scholars and talented individuals sought refuge at Xiangping.
+In the chaos of the late Eastern Han Dynasty and early Three Kingdoms period, Liaodong Commandery prospered, due to its location far from the warlordism and warfare going on in China, and many scholars and talented individuals sought refuge at Xiangping.
 In 189 AD, Gongsun Du (公孙度), a Liaodong native and former governor of Liaodong, declared himself the Marquis of Liaodong and governor of the newly established Pingzhou.
-Gongsun Du divided the Liaodong Commandary into three, establishing the Liangdong (辽东), Zhongliao (中辽), and Liaoxi (辽西) Commandaries.
-The newly established Liaodong Commandary contained 8 counties, including Xiangping, Jujiu (居就), and Anshi (安市) counties.
+Gongsun Du divided the Liaodong Commandery into three, establishing the Liangdong (辽东), Zhongliao (中辽), and Liaoxi (辽西) Commandaries.
+The newly established Liaodong Commandery contained 8 counties, including Xiangping, Jujiu (居就), and Anshi (安市) counties.
 Gongsun Du's grandson Gongsun Yuan (公孙渊) declared himself the King of Yan in 237 AD, but was killed during Sima Yi's Liaodong campaign the next year.
 Sima Yi ordered all of Gongsun Yuan's officials to be killed, and all men aged 15 and above in Xiangping to be massacred.
 Over 10,000 bodies were stacked in a mound to terrorise the locals.
-With the Kingdom of Yan vanquished, the Kingdom of Wei merged Pingzhou with Youzhou, and set the capital of Liaodong Commandary at Xiangping, governing over 9 counties.
+With the Kingdom of Yan vanquished, the Kingdom of Wei merged Pingzhou with Youzhou, and set the capital of Liaodong Commandery at Xiangping, governing over 9 counties.
 The important new martial position of Dongyi Jiaowei (东夷校尉) was established to govern over non-Han peoples.

 Jin dynasty and Sixteen Kingdoms

 In 274 AD, during the reign of Emperor Wu of Jin, Pingzhou (平州) was reestablished, governing the Liaodong (辽东郡), Xuantu (玄菟郡) and Changli (昌黎郡) Commandaries.
 The position of Dongyi Jiaowei was renamed Hudongyi Jiaowei (护东夷校尉), and given simulatenously to the regional inspector/cishi of Pingzhou, with the Jiaowei's authority extended to managing the relations with the many disparate peoples of the East, as far north as the Heilongjiang area and southwards, the entirety of the Korean peninsula.
-In 277 AD, Sima Rui (司馬蕤) was given the title of King of Liaodong, and Liaodong Commandary was reestablished as the Kingdom of Liaodong.
-6 years later, Sima Rui was given another title, the King of Donglai, and the Liaodong Kingdom was reverted to Liaodong Commandary.
+In 277 AD, Sima Rui (司馬蕤) was given the title of King of Liaodong, and Liaodong Commandery was reestablished as the Kingdom of Liaodong.
+6 years later, Sima Rui was given another title, the King of Donglai, and the Liaodong Kingdom was reverted to Liaodong Commandery.

 In 334 AD, the Xianbei leader Murong Huang seized Xiangping.
 Later on, he would declare himself the King of Yan of the Former Yan Dynasty.
 In 380 AD, Former Yan was destroyed by Former Qin, and Liaodong was seized.
 In 384 AD, Murong Chui established the kingdom of Later Yan.